 • market or 'hub towns' with populations of up to 30,000 that serve their surrounding rural areas as centres of employment and in providing services

 Applications can be made by businesses and community groups located in eligible rural areas.
-This includes (but is not limited to) farmers including those looking to diversify, growers and foresters.
+This includes farmers (including those looking to diversify into new income streams not related to agriculture), growers and foresters.

 Your trading address must be in an eligible part of North Somerset and your project must be too.
-You can check if your trading address and project is in an eligible area using our map
+You can check if your trading address and project is in an eligible area using our eligibility map.